 Do your salespeople know who the correct decision-makers are?
 Are they talking with them?
 Is your team doing decent discovery?
 Are they differentiating well?

-Average deal size can depend on your type of company; some companies look at average sales, deal, or project size.
+Average deal size can depend on your type of company; some companies look at average sales, deals, or project sizes.